 The development documentation for GroupServer is entirely in reStructuredText, with the autodoc plugin for Sphinx used to generate the source-code documentation where possible.
-The documentation is then pushed up to the the GroupServer project at Read The Docs.
+The documentation is then usually pushed up to the the GroupServer project at Read The Docs; if it is then a link will be in the README.rst.